imrtech/UFOs/README.md

 ![This is an image](/static/images/case_sensitive.png)

 **Recommendations:**
-A recommendation would be to add instructions for the user to make sure they use only lower-case letters or converted the text fields into drop-down lists.
+A recommendation would be to add instructions for the user to make sure they only use lower-case letters.
+An even better alternative would be to convert the text fields into drop-down lists.
 That would ensure the user does not encounter any errors.

 Another recommendation would be to sort the results by latest UFO sightings.
 That could be an additional filter.